schnaq/strapi4-utils/README.md

 Query a Strapi API and flatten the response.
 It's always JSON what we are receiving from the API, and we are getting rid of the `attributes` property.

-This function is formatted in a way that it can be used within nextjs and benefit from the fetcher function.
+This function is formatted as a vector to be supported with hooks, like `useSWR`.

 Example: